 - Traditional Afternoon Tea at the Fairmont Château Laurier Hotel

 This morning we visit the distinctive Neo-Gothic sandstone and copper roofed Parliament House, completed in 1860.
 The parliament buildings are arranged around three sides of Parliament Hill’s central lawn.
 The Centre Block contains the Senate and Commons chambers, and is fronted by the Peace Tower on the south facade, with the Library of Parliament at the building’s rear.
 The East and West Blocks each contain ministers’ and senators’ offices, as well as meeting rooms and other administrative spaces.
 This collection is one of the most important examples of the Gothic Revival style anywhere in the world.
+We are fortunate to be taking a tour of the Centre Block just before it closes for a 10-year period of extensive restoration.

 We shall make a brief visit to Notre Dame Cathedral, with its fine twin spires; construction of this church started in 1841 and it was completed in the 1880s.